slaws02/implementation-risk-agent/implementation-risk-agent/README.md

-# Hello Heart Launch Risk Detection Agent — Mock Demo
+# Implementation Risk Detection Agent — Mock Demo

 A portfolio/demo project showing how an Implementation Manager could use an AI-enabled workflow to detect client launch risk across Salesforce, Asana, Slack, and Calendar.

 > **Important:** This is a mock implementation using synthetic data.
-It does not connect to Hello Heart systems or contain real client information.
+It does not connect to any systems or contain real client information.

 ## What this demonstrates